philling83/PT-May-1-2023-EST/3-Module/6-week/5-day/README.md

 ## Networking

-Networking part-1 is on week 16 homework for Saturday.
+Networking part-1 is on week 16 homework for Thurs.
 (IP, TCP/UDP)

 ### Recap